Notion MCP server

 11 stars

-This Model Context Protocol (MCP) server acts as a bridge between AI assistants like Claude and your Notion workspace.
-It enables AI assistants to view databases, create pages, manage content blocks, and perform many other operations directly within your Notion environment.
+This Node.js server provides a bridge between AI assistants like Claude and your Notion workspace through the Model Context Protocol (MCP).
+It enables AI assistants to search databases, create pages, manage content blocks, and perform other actions directly within your Notion workspace.

 Prerequisites